 In the age of conscious consumerism, natural diamonds, it turns out, delivers significant positive impact.
 And it’s not just talk.

-Today, more jewellers can identify the origin of your diamond, trace its journey from the mine to the retailer, and its impact on surrounding local communities.
+Today, more jewelers can identify the origin of your diamond, trace its journey from the mine to the retailer, and its impact on surrounding local communities.
 That’s a lot to unpack in a small stone!

 With so much greenwashing around sustainable and ethically sourced products, the diamond industry is finally making it easy to decipher fact from fiction.
 Diamond producers have created a transparent process that is quantifiable and available to you.
 If it sounds too good to be true, here are the facts.